jan-lehmkuhl/FreeCAD-CfdOf-workflow/docs/installation/paraview.md

 Paraview Python
 ======================================================================

-To run [Paraview Picture Export](../../scripts/paraview-export-all.py) you need to install a further Paraview version, which has the Python capabilities with `pvbatch` and `pvpython`.
+To run [Paraview Picture Export](../../scripts/paraview-export-all.py) you need Paraview Python capabilities with `pvbatch` and `pvpython`.

+    pvbatch --version
+    pvpython --version

-Paraview bundled with OpenFOAM misses the Python scripting.
+Old Paraview packages bundled with OpenFOAM misses the Python scripting.
+When these commands cannot be executed, an additional paraview installation must be installed.